-One of the most challenging and essential tasks when preparing for transition is translating the skills you gained during your military service into terms that employers and higher education personnel can understand.
+One of the most challenging and essential tasks when preparing for transition is translating the skills you gained during your military Service into terms that employers and higher education personnel can understand.
 Start by avoiding the use of military jargon and acronyms when describing your skills.
 Consider using the actions below to learn the appropriate civilian terminology for the career field you plan to pursue:

-- > Schedule informational interviews with employees in the position you are pursuing. - > Find a mentor who is working in your desired career field. - Use LinkedIn to follow companies and connect with professionals in the field. - > Read industry professional publications and blogs; view related YouTube videos.
+- > Schedule informational interviews with employees in the position you are pursuing. - Find a mentor who is working in your desired career field. - > Use LinkedIn to follow companies and connect with professionals in the field. - ➤ Read industry professional publications and blogs, view related YouTube videos, and search job descriptions for skills which overlap with or match your skills.

 Using the terminology used by civilians to describe your skills gained in the military will help employers and higher education personnel understand how you can benefit them and fit in to their environments.
+The Department of Labor Employment Fundamentals of Career Transition (EFCT) course explores translating military terminology into civilian terms and provides resources to assist with translation during your employment search and after transition.